badre2911/agonlight2-projetcs/comfile/README.md

 Allow transfert file from PC to Agonlight2 binary or text file.
 Limited file to transfert is 256k.
 Default baud is 115200.
-transfert use a script `sendfile.py` and `sendfile.bat` for transfert file from PC to Agon
+transfert use a script `sendfile.py` and `sendfile.bat` for transfert file from PC to Agon or an terminal as tera term or other
+NOTE: transfert is slow on uart1 (UEXT PORT)

 ```
 Put a file comfile.bin to /bin directory